junhanamaki/active_model_validators_ex/README.md

   * TimeFormatValidator

-   Allow you to check if given value is parsable to time, example:
+   Allow you to check if given value is parsable to Time, example:

         class ExampleModel < ActiveRecord::Base
           attr_accessible :time